didier-wenzek/thin-edge.io/docs/src/operate/configuration/child-device-config-management.md

 Follow these steps to bootstrap the child device:

-1. Create a `c8y-configuration-plugin.toml` file that contains the supported configuration list of the child-device i.e. a list of configuration files in the same format as specified in the [configuration management documentation](https://thin-edge.github.io/thin-edge.io/html/howto-guides/025_config_management_plugin.html) as follows:
+1. Create a `c8y-configuration-plugin.toml` file that contains the supported configuration list of the child-device

+    For example a list of configuration files in the same format as specified in the [configuration management documentation](https://thin-edge.github.io/thin-edge.io/html/howto-guides/025_config_management_plugin.html) as follows:

     ```toml title="file: c8y-configuration-plugin.toml"
     files = [